plooney81/CSharpLearning/README.md

   * IfStatments --> if, else if, else syntax in C#.
 Also explored comparison operators in C# and even dabbled into ternary statements in C#.
   * SwitchStatements --> Explores the switchStatment syntax for C#.
 Very similar to JavaScript!
   * PasswordChecker --> Practices switchStatement as well as exploring how to use Regular Expressions in C#;
+  * MethodOverloading --> Explores a new concept called method overloading.
+Essentially its a functions with the same names that have either differing parameters or differing parameter types...See the lessons learned section if you are interested

 ## Lessons Learned
 * C# is a statically-typed language, meaning that it checks data types before the program is run.